 The Organisation was run on a volunteer basis for many years and volunteers are still very important contributors.
 Thanks to these early efforts, significant steps have been made to advance the awareness of FASD in Australia and to provide information and support to individuals and families at a grassroots level.
 NOFASD also represents individuals who have FASD, parents and carers in a variety of national and international forums.

-Sue Miers was awarded the Member of the Order of Australia in 2006 in recognition for her services to the community through the establishment of NOFASARD, to community education and to reconciliation.
+Sue Miers, the recognized Founder of NOFASD, was awarded the Member of the Order of Australia in 2006 for her services to the community through the establishment of NOFASD, community education and reconciliation.

 Since July 2012, NOFASD Australia has been funded primarily by the Australian Government, through the Department of Health, who have recognized the need to ensure that Australia has an effective approach to this disability.

 From its grassroots beginning, NOFASD has now become the leading provider in Australia of information, services, linkages and referrals regarding FASD.